 I wanted to share a funny story with you about these shortbread cookies.
 If you don’t like stories, just skip to the end of the post for the recipe.
 Here it goes:

 One year my family spent Christmas in Jamaica meeting our new in-laws.
-It was a wonderful, relaxing vacation, but I was missing North American Christmas just a bit.
+It was a wonderful, relaxing vacation, but I was missing Canadian Christmas just a bit.
 So we decided that we would make our new Jamaican family some of our favourite Christmas baking.

-I wanted to make these shortbread cookies because 1. everyone loves shortbread.
-2. The ingredients are really easy to find.
+I wanted to make these shortbread cookies because 1.
+Everyone loves shortbread and 2.
+The ingredients are really easy to find.

-What I didn’t know, is that Jamaican butter is vastly different than what we are used to in North America.
+What I didn’t know, is that Jamaican butter is vastly different than what we are used to in Canada.
 The increased humidity and high temperatures aren’t in this recipe’s favour either.

 As you might have guessed, the recipe was a total flop.
 Instead of the beautiful shortbread cookies you see in these pictures, I ended up with some sort of runny, melty mess that was NOT suitable to give to my new relatives.